passportxyz/passport-docs/pages/building-with-passport/introduction.md

 # Introduction

-If you’re interested in setting up a Gitcoin Passport and connecting Stamps to it, head to our [support knowledge base](https://support.gitcoin.co/gitcoin-knowledge-base/gitcoin-passport/what-is-gitcoin-passport) for more info.
+If you’re interested in setting up a Gitcoin Passport and connecting Stamps to it, head to our [support site](https://support.gitcoin.co/gitcoin-knowledge-base/gitcoin-passport/what-is-gitcoin-passport) for more info.

 ## What is Passport?